Frequently Asked Questions

 - Declining practice performance that doesn't improve with rest

-- Reports of extreme methods from teammates
+- Reports of extreme weight cutting methods from teammates

-Early intervention is crucial.
+If you notice these or other concerning changes, it's important to involve parents and appropriate medical professionals.
 I provide coaches with specific protocols for addressing these situations while maintaining trust with your athletes.

 What's the benefit of bringing in a sports dietitian for my team?